sysbio-curie/topic_modeling_lncRNAs/README.md

 # Topic modelling for lncRNAs
 Repository of the paper in preparation (Malagoli et al 2022).
 To reproduce our experiments you need to create a Anaconda environment following the below instructions.
 In this GitHub you find the notebooks and the necessary helper files.
 All the data and the results can be downloaded from our [GDrive](https://drive.google.com/drive/folders/1Tdwt9Z85ru6r1yrDnA7WyhBg8e3WNHdW?usp=sharing).
-You need to donwload everything (from GitHub and the link) and put it in a fodler on your laptop.
+You need to download everything (from GitHub and the link) and put files and folders in a folder on your laptop.

 # Presentation
 We propose a topic modeling approach to investigate the transcriptional heterogeneity of luminal and triple negative breast cancer cells using patient-derived xenograft models of acquired resistance to chemotherapy and targeted therapy.